Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \subsubsection{Divide and color percolation phase transition for BGW trees}

 Finally, we consider DaC percolation on a BGW tree conditioned to be infinite.
-We will compare this model with mother-independent mutation model introduced in \ref{subsub: MIM}.
-For this propose, we extend below Proposition~\ref{prop:Haggstrom} from deterministic trees to BGW trees.
+We will compare this model with the mother-independent mutation model (MIM) introduced in Subsection~\ref{subsub: MIM}.
+For this purpose, we extend Proposition~\ref{prop:Haggstrom} from deterministic trees to BGW trees.

 \begin{theorem} Let $\mathcal{T}$ be a BGW tree whose offspring distribution has mean $m > 1$, as in Theorem~\ref{thm:lyons}.
-We have that
+Conditionally on non-extinction, we have

 \end{theorem}